 Depending on how the opponents respond to this progression, Betis either combine on the wing before crossing to the box, or feed the ten space via the wing-back.
 Often, neither channel will be particularly open by the time Betis get the ball there.
 However, they are adept at combining with one and two-touch sequences in tight spaces to find a way through the opponent pressure.
 Should there exist no opportunity to progress down the wing, they will look to make a quick switch to the open space on the far-side.

-The videos below highlight Setien’s primary routes of progression.
-The 1st shows Betis patiently circulating possession, slightly more oriented to the left side of the pitch.
+The 1st video below shows Betis patiently circulating possession, slightly more oriented to the left side of the pitch.
 They then make a quick switch to the less occupied space on the right side before playing down the line and crossing to the back post.